-- Turn off the power supply to the heat pump. - Vent the heat pump via the vent valve (QM20) and the rest of the climate system via the relevant vent valves. - Keep topping up and venting until all air has been removed and the pressure is correct.
+- Turn off the power supply to the heat pump. - Vent the heat pump via the vent valve (QM20) and the rest of the climate system via the relevant vent valves - 3.
+Vent the supply air battery via its vent valve (QM21). - 4.
+Keep topping up and venting until all air has been removed and the pressure is correct.